Building fire resilience using recycled water in Riba-Roja de Túria, Spain

 Riba-Roja de Túria has developed a fire resilience strategy based on the use of recycled water to prevent and protect an area at the wildland-urban interface against fires.
 The strategy provides preventive, pre-suppression and extinction irrigation/soaking patterns automatically programmed to respectively: (i) increase fuel moisture anytime during the fire season, (ii) directly protect from fire flame during the preparedness stage in case a fire is declared nearby, and (iii) respond to fire event with direct water application.

-To carry out this strategy three main actions of different nature are being implemented:
+To carry out this strategy, after considering existing fire risk management plans and emergency protocols, four main actions of different nature are being implemented:

 1. Building a hydraulic infrastructure to supply recycled water, from the city wastewater treatment plant to the wild land-urban interface of the area

-The reclaimed water coming from the WRS will also be used to improve the water quality of an existing wetland (“la Vallesa” pond), that is exploited as a natural emergency reservoir in addition to tanks.
-The area is catalogued as a protected wetland by the natural resources management plan of the Valencian Government.
-The Water Regeneration Station allows an advanced water treatment to eliminate water contaminants such as Chlorpyrifos, a common pesticide coming from the influent water, and guarantees the safe use of recycled water in the natural park.
-This will allow reducing the current load of suspended solids delivered to the wetland, thus minimising siltation processes, as well as to restore the whole hydraulic network in the surroundings.
-Some silvicultural actions in the area are also planned to keep it clean of alien vegetation.
+Reclaimed water coming from the WRS will also be used to improve the water quality of an existing wetland (“la Vallesa” pond), that is exploited as a natural emergency reservoir in addition to tanks.
+The area is catalogued as a ‘protected wetland’ by the natural resources management plan of the Valencian Government.
+The Water Regeneration Station allows an advanced water treatment to eliminate organic micropollutants.
+Those, include Chlorpyrifos, a common pesticide, coming from the influent water, pharmaceuticals, personal care products and endocrine disrupting compounds.
+It guarantees the safe use of recycled water in the natural park.
+The treatment process consists of ozonation, followed by biofiltration.
+This will also allow reducing the current load of suspended solids delivered to the wetland, thus minimising siltation processes, as well as to restore the whole hydraulic network in the surroundings.

-Riba-Roja de Túria municipality is also building green firebreaks to increase the fire resilience of the area.
-Green firebreaks are low flammability strips of vegetation located in strategic areas of the territory to slow down or stop the progress of forest fires.
-The green fire breaks are made up of strategically planted fire-resistant trees.
-They get water from the hydraulic infrastructure to moisten vegetation in the area and form a thick green wall facing the prevailing wind to block the ashes and heat.
-Plant species are selected based on the following characteristics: low flammability, structural properties to reduce wind speed, fuel load reduction, ability to generate the growth and maintenance of fungi to improve soil condition, and a combination of herbaceous plants to favour soil moisture.
+3. Riba-Roja de Túria municipality is also building green firebreaks to increase the fire resilience of the area.
+Green firebreaks are low flammability 50-60 m-wide strips of vegetation located in strategic areas of the territory to slow down or stop the progress of forest fires.
+The green fire breaks are made up of strategically planted fire-resistant trees (e.g. Fraxinus ornus, Celtis australis, Sorbus domestica).
+Shrub windbreak barriers, made of species of low fire vulnerability (Myrtus communis, Viburnum tinus, Pistacea lentiscus), were also used at the windward edge of the firebreak to reduce surface wind speed.
+Green firebreaks get water from the hydraulic infrastructure to moisten vegetation in the area and form a thick green wall facing the prevailing wind to block the ashes and heat.
+Plant species are selected based on the following characteristics: low flammability, structural properties to reduce wind speed, fuel load reduction, ability to generate the growth and maintenance of fungi to improve soil conditions, and a combination of herbaceous plants to favour soil moisture.
+Several regular forestry actions are also implemented, like thinning, pruning and clearing, especially in post-fire natural regenerated areas or in mature forest areas.
+The latter, in some cases, have to be treated to reduce fuel load and continuity.
+These actions increase fire resilience of la Vallesa forest while also improving its ecological conditions (control of invasive species).
+Without forestry treatments to reduce the fuel load, the system implemented in the Guardian project loses efficiency.
+Forestry actions create areas where trees shade the ground and remove shrub cover that constitutes the “ladder” by which the fire climbs to the canopy.

 Finally, the municipality of Riba-Roja de Túria has successfully developed an Action Plan for an integrated solution to reduce fire risks while providing a safe natural environment for citizens.
 A list of indicators and target values has been set to measure the success of the implemented measures: minimum surface area for silvicultural treatments (105 ha), minimum water quality standards of the regenerated water from the treatment plant (pesticides like chlorpyrifos concentration in recycled water, with a target of <0.03 μg/l) and minimum number of inhabitants and residential areas protected by the overall fire defence system.
 This plan allows to constantly and increasingly monitor and report on progress and efficiency of the implemented measures.